Judicial Reviews at the Federal Court

 The Federal Court of Canada will apply the standard of review of “Reasonableness” unless there is a breach of natural justice and/or duty of procedural fairness.
 This means that the Court will review the decision and determine if the decision is “reasonable”.

 A reasonable decision is a decision that is internally coherent and based on a rational chain of analysis.
-It must be justified in relation to the fact and law.
+It must be justified in relation to the facts and law.

 Under the “Reasonableness” standard, a decision-maker is entitled to deference.
 This means that the Federal Court will not easily overturn a decision or substitute it.
 However, at all times the decision of the IRCC officer must not be arbitrary and must be intelligible, internally coherent, and based on a rational chain of analysis.